neuronandchords/MusicForTheFam/README.md

 9) celery -A core worker -P gevent (for windows)
 10) celery -A core worker (should work for Mac, have only tested for Windows.
 The change because Windows doesn't support Celery 4.x and above)
 11) celery -A core beat -l info --max-interval <time_in_seconds_for_which_you_want_to_keep_hitting_every_1_minute>

+# Bonus Points Covered
+1) Couldn't achieve this, because have already exhausted all the Credit Card in the house over free trials.
+This API KEY is borrowed from a friend :p
+2) Done.
+Have created the Dashboard using Vue.js and hosted over S3.
+Can be accessed here -
+3) Done.
+Achieved using psycopg2 search vectors for a Full Text Search over keywords over traditional DRF filters.